mblazic/stunning-carnival/README.md

-# reversinglabs-devops-task - Python Fortune
+# stunning-carnival - Python Fortune

 A simple self-contained clone of fortune.